 Once you are aware of the depths of these myths and you understand the picture of industrialized agriculture, you might concede: I cannot dispute its unpleasantness.
 But they are just animals.
 We need to eat them to survive.
 I care not for the “feelings” of a fish, cow, chicken, or pig.
 I am not even convinced of the existence of those feelings.
 I buy organic, local, free range, grass fed; I eat how I eat and I like it.

 A position of this nature is one of deep and temporary selfishness and privilege.
 Not only does it assert the dominance of human wellbeing over that of other lifeforms, it marginalizes the vast environmental and spiritual cost.

-We will need to produce more animals for more meat.
-More land for more animals who need more feed.
-More feed requires more wild land to become farmland.
-Farmland needs more water.
-We are already too far gone.
-We can not afford growth.
-The means to assure such requires the continued success of the Western ideologies of wanton consumption.
+We cannot afford to grow this system.
+The means to do so require the continued success of the Western ideologies of wanton consumption.
 The success of these ideologies and the wellbeing of the planet are inversely proportional.
 Meat comes at a devastating environmental cost.

 And we consume this suffering.
-A life - a creature, an offspring, a living being - experiences travesty and then you place it within you.
+A life - a creature, an offspring, a living being - experiences travesty and then we place it within us.
 We think to use this animal as a fuel.
-We think to consume only its flavours, proteins, and fats.
+We think to consume only his or her flavours, proteins, and fats.
 Yet we receive much more.